 5. Bowl or cup of water.

-6. A place for the eggs chicks to be. (towel, bowl with nest material, etc.)
+6. A place for the

 7. A fan or drill holes for ventilation.